Make Your Own Mulch

 To make good mulch you need a 3-1 ratio of carbon to nitrogen, air and water.
 Put your chipped limbs into a long fairly narrow compose pile, put your grass clippings on top, run the leaves from your yard through the chipper in the fall and put them on top and stir this mixture together.
 The ideal would be to "turn it" every week.
 But anything between one week to once a month would be sufficient.
 Make sure it is damp or moist like a sponge but you can't ring water out of it.
 You will have mulch for your flowerbeds, garden or any other place you want to amend your soil.

-Other things you can put in your mulch pile are organic kitchen scrapes.
+Other things you can put in your mulch pile are organic kitchen scraps.
 But no milk, fish, meat, or bones because these things call all kinds of rodents, coons, cats, dogs or whatever else happens to be in your neighborhood.
 You can put coffee filters, shredded newspaper or anything else that will decompose in the pile too.

 Or if you want to just use the wood chips as is, put them as mulch around your trees and shrubs.
 Compost happens, how fast it happens depends on how much you choose to massage the process.